DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 * `--plate-format <value>`: if used, can be `96` or `384` and will overwrite `rows` and `columns` to produce standard 96- or 384-well plate well names (e.g. A01, A02, etc.)
 * `--rows <value>`: a custom list of row labels.
 Will be combined with `columns` to generate well names.
-Separate values with commas and surround with quotation marks (e.g. `"A,B,C,D,E,F,G"`)
+Separate values with commas and no spaces and surround with quotation marks (e.g. `"A,B,C,D,E,F,G"`)
 * `--columns <value>`: a custom list of column labels.
 Will be combined with `rows` to generate well names.
-Separate values with commas and surround with quotation marks (e.g. `"1,2,3,4,5,6,7,8,9,10"`)
+Separate values with commas and no spaces and surround with quotation marks (e.g. `"1,2,3,4,5,6,7,8,9,10"`)
 * `--no-well-digit-pad`: Formats wells without well digit padding (e.g. `A1` NOT `A01`)
 * `--sites <value>`: a custom list of sites (fields of view) to be analyzed.
-Separate values with commas and surround with quotation marks (e.g. `"1,2,3,4,5,6"`)
+Separate values with commas and no spaces and surround with quotation marks (e.g. `"1,2,3,4,5,6"`)

 ### Overwrite structural defaults